 Svein Fougner holds a B.A. in Economics from Valparaiso University and an MPA in Natural Resource Management from the University of Washington.
-He currently serves as policy analyst and advisor to the Hawaii Longline Association (HLA), a position he has held since 2005.
+He currently serves as policy analyst and advisor to the Hawai'i Longline Association (HLA), a position he has held since 2005.
 Prior to that Svein worked for the National Marine Fisheries Service in various levels of fishery management, including preparation of fishery management plans and associated documents (regulatory impact reviews, environmental impact statements and assessments, regulations, decision documents) in collaboration with the Pacific and the Western Pacific Regional Fishery Management Councils.
-He is expert in all documentation requirements for U.S. domestic fisheries management, including evaluation of impacts and of the distribution of impacts of fishery management measures.
+He is expert in all documentation requirements for U.S. domestic fisheries management measures.
 Svein has served as Executive Director of the Western Pacific Regional Fishery Management Council.
 He participated in early negotiations leading to the establishment of the Western and Central Pacific Fisheries Commission and has attended almost all meetings of the Commission and its subsidiary bodies since the Commission's establishment.